jastadd/jastadd/doc/reference-manual.md

 `--safeLazy`           | Makes non-circular memoized attributes safe to use in circular attributes. (recommended) `--defaultMap=EXPR`    | Replaces the default map consturction expression for memoization with EXPR.
 `--defaultSet=EXPR`    | Replaces the default set construction expression for memoization with EXPR.
-`--lazymaps=yes/no`    | Choose if memoization maps are lazily initialized when evaluating attributes.
-`--private=yes/no`     | Use private modifier for generated methods.
 `--rewrite=none/cnta/regular` | Rewrite implementation: `cnta` is highly recommended for new projects.
 `--lineColumnNumbers=yes/no` | Generate code for handling line/column numbers with Beaver parsers.
-`--traceVisitCheck=yes/no` | Print a message instead of throwing an exception on circularity error.
-`--cacheCycle=yes/no`  | Performance tuning option for circular attributes. (untested) `--componentCheck=yes/no` | Check that circular attributes do not depend on memoized non-circular attributes. (obsolete) `--inhEqCheck=yes/no`  | Check that equations exist for inherited attributes.
-`--indent=ARG`         | Choose indentation in generated code, can be one of: `tab`, `2space`, `4space`, `8space`.
+`--cacheCycle=yes/no`  | Performance tuning option for circular attributes. (untested) `--componentCheck=yes/no` | Check that circular attributes do not depend on memoized non-circular attributes. (obsolete) `--indent=ARG`         | Choose indentation in generated code, can be one of: `tab`, `2space`, `4space`, `8space`.
 `--license=TEXT`       | TEXT is inserted at the top of each generated Java file.
 `--concurrent`         | Enables concurrent attribute evaluation.
 See [Concurrent Attributes](http://jastadd.org/web/concurrent.php).